nisha11shahi/nisha11shahi/README.md

 <h3 align="center"> A passionate Application Developer from Missouri </h3>
 <hr>

 I graduated with a Masters degree in Applied Computer Science on Spring 2020 from Southeast Missouri State University.
 I am proficient in C#, ASP.NET MVC, JavaScript, and Python.
 Out of these programming languages, I feel comfortable working with ASP.NET MVC applications.
-In my current role, I'm working mainly with ASP.NET MVC to create web applications that worked across multiple platforms.
+In my current role, I'm working mainly with ASP.NET MVC to create web applications that works across multiple platforms.